ckodev/smth.club/README.md

   * clicking on the longest post subtitle also opens the longest post menu.

 ## Future Features

 * Dark Mode - style sheet is ready but i haven't decided how to implement it yet.
 Listen for user browser setting's or to have it as a user selected option.
 I like the light mode as the initial mode and thought about having dark mode as an easter hidden somewhere...
 * Hall of fame
   * I want the `crown` button to navigate to a second page that displays a list of all the longest post's, there content and the length of time they existed for.
   * I also want to be able to sort them by `longest post` AND `time spent in the longest post position` ... so how long the post was the "longest post" before another post over took it.
+* A rescue button for top 3 posts.
+  * change the `trash` icon to some other icon and set a timer for some amount of time where players can "rescue" the post.
+  * Once rescued, it's status is restored until someone tries to delete it again.
+   * Different amount of time for top 3.
+So top spot `1 - minute` 2nd spot `30 - seconds` 3rd spot `10 - seconds` all other posts get deleted instantly.
 * A fork of the same game but with images instead of text.

 ## Issues